omgardner/omgardner.github.io/_posts/2018-10-30-PI-Visualisation.md

 # Feedback on the graph
 From the post i submitted [on this reddit post](https://www.reddit.com/r/dataisbeautiful/comments/9kopfb/cumulative_average_for_the_first_1000_digits_of_π/)

-It was noted that the values seem to approach 4.5 ("never asymptote to 4.5") The idea is a spectrogram will show variation aroung 4.5 for higher values of pi.
+It was noted that the values seem to approach 4.5 ("never asymptote to 4.5").
-To check this I used 10000 digits to see if the cumulative average approaches 4.5.
+To check this, i used a spectrogram (line graph showing variation around a point over the x dimension) I used 10000 digits of π to see if the cumulative average approaches 4.5, and if it crosses the threshold.

 ```python